rocky-linux/documentation/en/rocky/8/guides/lxd_server.md

 └─sdc1   8:33   0 149.1G  0 part
 ```

-In this listing, we can see that /dev/sda is in use by the operating system, so we are going to use /dev/sdb for our zpool.
-Note that if you have multiple free hard drives, you may wish to consider using raidz (a software raid specifically for zfs).
+In this listing, we can see that */dev/sda* is in use by the operating system, so we are going to use */dev/sdb* for our zpool.
+Note that if you have multiple free hard drives, you may wish to consider using raidz (a software raid specifically for ZFS).

 That falls outside the scope of this document, but should definitely be a consideration for production, as it offers better performance and redundancy.
 For now, let's create our pool on the single device we have identified:

 `zpool create storage /dev/sdb`

-What this says is to create a pool called "storage" that is zfs on the device /dev/sdb.
+What this says is to create a pool called "storage" that is ZFS on the device */dev/sdb*.

 Once the pool is created, it's a good idea to reboot the server again at this point.